SoCalledChristian/socalledchristian.github.io/cheat-sheets/two-pauls.md

   - Point 1

 - How strong was the friendship between Paul and Peter?
   - Acts portrays Paul and Peter as the primary apostles who carried a unified gospel message across the Roman Empire.
-Certainly they *had* to have been lifelong friends, right?
   - 2 Peter 3:14-16 implies Peter's strong approval and support of Paul.
-  -  However, Paul told a much different story in his letter to the Galatians.
-In it he described publicly rebuking Peter "to his face" in front of the church in Antioch about his stance on eating with Gentiles.
+  - In Galatians, Paul said he publicly rebuked Peter "to his face" in front of the church in Antioch about his stance on eating with Gentiles.
 Paul accused him of being a hypocrite and "self-condemned."
   - Interestingly, the incident in Antioch is entirely absent from Acts, and there is only one brief mention of Peter in Paul's other letters.

 - Did the other apostles look to Paul as their new leader?
   - No. In fact, they describe how he becomes incensed when he finds out that other apostles, which he sarcastically calls "super apostles," have been following him around and trying to convince his churches that Gentile members must be circumcised and keep the rest of the Law of Moses.